 Treatments for body pain range widely because of all the factors involved in the individual’s experience of pain and its many causes.
 Pain medications include NSAIDS (non-steroidal anti-inflammatory drugs), corticosteroids, or analgesic drugs.

-Before reaching for relief, it is important to learn why the pain has occurred.
-When in doubt, seek medical advice from your doctor or pharmacist.
+Before reaching for a pain relief treatment, like a topical gel or pill, it is helpful to understand why the pain is occurring, and the best ways to manage it.
+If in doubt, seek medical advice from your local doctor or pharmacist.